🌎 [Beta] Recast GeoLift

 Step 1: Ingest your data

 Simply upload your data in the same way as described in the “Ingest your data” section above.
 The data should be in the same format of date, location and KPI per date/location.
 The dates you include should cover the experimental window as well as at least three (and up to twelve) months prior to the experiment.
+Data after the analysis window and 365 days prior to the end of the window will be ignored.

 Step 2: Configure your analysis